GIL-UNAM/SENT-COVID/README.md

 #  Corpus-SENT-COVID
 This repository contains information from the project to identify sentiments and emotions in tweets related to COVID-19.
-The Polarity and Emotions corpus coincide in the total number of tweets.
+The Polarity and Emotions corpora contain the same number of tweets.

 # Corpus General Information

 Initially, there were a total of 4,986 tweets from Mexico labeled as written in Spanish.
 Tweets in other languages were removed, reducing the corpus to 4,866 tweets.
-In addition, it was also agreed to eliminate tweets with less than three words because of the difficulty in identifying sentiments/emotions in such short tweets.
-Thus, the final corpus consists of 4,799 tweets.
+After removing the tweets with less than three words because of the difficulty in identifying sentiments/emotions in such short tweets, the final corpus consists of 4,799 tweets.

 # :file_folder: General Information Labeling Corpus of Sentiments